GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I don't believe in the sort of eureka moment idea.
-I think it's a myth.
-I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.
+> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts